 Now for a bite.
 Woo hoo!

-Look at that cheesy goodness peeping out of the Hatch green chile!
+But look at that cheesy goodness peeping out of the Hatch green chile!
 Mmm.

-Check out The Hatch Chile Store for all kinds of fun, food, and information.
+And check out The Hatch Chile Store for all kinds of fun, food, and information.

 These delicious chile relleno are fluffy and scrumptious!